-The 2010 Nissan Versa Sedan has a Manufacturer's Suggested Retail Price (MSRP) starting just under $11,000, while the S begins just under $14,000.
+The 2011 Nissan Versa Sedan has a Manufacturer's Suggested Retail Price (MSRP) starting just under $11,000, while the S begins just over $14,000.
 The SL trims run closer to $17,000 and tops out near $20,000 fully loaded.
 An automatic transmission will add about $1,000 to the price tag of base and S trims.
-Be sure to click on Fair Purchase Prices to check what consumers are paying for their Versas in your area.
-With the Versa, Nissan competes against the Honda Fit, Toyota Yaris, Chevrolet Aveo and some others.
+Be sure to check the Fair Purchase Price on kbb.com to check what consumers are paying for their Versas in your area.
+With the Versa, Nissan competes against the Honda Fit, Toyota Yaris, Chevrolet Aveo, Ford Fiesta and some others.
 Although not as strong as the Yaris and Fit, the Versa should hold good resale value, remaining above the Chevrolet Aveo and the Kia Rio, and remain on par with the Ford Fiesta.

 Affordable Navigation System

-Costing just a bit more than a really good portable navigation device, Nissan's new navigation radio offers the added benefit of XM Satellite Radio and real-time traffic updates.
-The controls are easy to understand and operate and the 5-inch color screen provides large, legible directions; it's also an unlikely target for smash and grab thieves.
+Costing just a bit more than a really good portable navigation device, Nissan's newest navigation radio offers the added benefit of XM Satellite Radio and real-time traffic updates.
+The controls are easy to understand and operate and the 5-inch color screen provides large, legible directions; it's also an unlikely target for smash-and-grab thieves.

 Xtronic Continuously Variable Transmission (CVT):